-Access Contract means a contract between (among others) Operator and a Shipper for a Pipeline Service
+Access Contract means a contract between (among others) Operator and a Shipper for a Pipeline Service.

-Access Contract Terms and Conditions means the terms and conditions for the Reference Services contained in Attachment 1, 2 and 3 (or, if the Regulator varies or approves any of the terms and conditions for the Reference Services from time to time as described in clause 4.3 of this Current Access Arrangement, the varied or approved Access Contract Terms and Conditions) as may be altered or varied by Operator from time to time.
+Access Contract Terms and Conditions means the terms and conditions for the Reference Services contained in Attachment 1, 2 and 3 (or, if the Regulator varies or approves any of the terms and conditions for the Reference Services from time to time as described in clause 4.3 of this Current Access Arrangement, the varied or approved Access Contract Terms and Conditions).